 I'd better hurry and get it.
 I thought.
 If someone trips on it...
 I would finish, but I was right out side of Ms. Otinger's class.
 So was a blue haired boy, with a plaid shirt and blue jeans.

 "Ah, Flix.
 Late for class again?"
 Ms. Otinger's face lite up when she spoke.
-Almost in cue.
+Almost on cue.
 "I want to introduce you to someone!
-This is Gave, he's new here and I was going to come get you from Mr. Aaron's class, but since your here you can show Gave around the school!"
+This is Gave, he's new here and I was going to come get Penn from Band class, but since your here you can show Gave around the school!"
 I loved helping her out when ever she needed, but the way Gave looked at me up and down -in a way that made me wish I had added more covering- told me he would make this harder than it needed to be.